-In conclusion, we effectively eliminated substrate-derived signals and directly characterized the homoepitaxial diamond thin film by employing the smart-Cut technique to fabricate SCD MEMS and transfer them onto SiO₂/Si.
+In conclusion, we effectively eliminated substrate-derived signals and directly characterized the homoepitaxial diamond thin film by employing the smart-Cut technique to fabricate SCD MEMS and transfer them onto the SiO₂/Si substrate.
 The Raman spectra of the exfoliated cantilever and plate are similar to those of the ion-implanted region, both showing effective suppression of substrate contributions.
 Furthermore, no nitrogen-related luminescence was detected in the exfoliated diamond, while cathodoluminescence analysis revealed a distinct emission band centered at approximately 236 nm—consistent with a bandgap of ~5.2 eV.
 Collectively, these findings underscore the exceptional crystalline integrity of our SCD MEMS and affirm its potential as a dependable materials foundation for advanced optoelectronic and microelectromechanical systems.

 CRediT authorship contribution statement